Camarasaurus

 Total Length Approx. 15-23m

-Diet Herbivorous
+Diet Herbivore

-Period Late Jurassic (approx. 155-145 million years ago)
+Period Late Jurassic (Approx. 155-145 million years ago)

 Species Camarasaurus grandis